-Each selected FEED contractor will be responsible for performing, at a minimum, the following scope elements for the FEED package:
+The selected BoP-OSBL FEED contractor will be responsible for performing, at a minimum, the following scope elements for the FEED package:

-- Process Design: Develop the process design for the hydrogenation and dehydrogenation units using the bidder's proprietary LOHC technology.
-This includes establishing the design basis (feedstock and product specifications, capacities, conversion rates), preparing process flow diagrams (PFDs), heat and material balances, and detailed process descriptions for how hydrogen will be absorbed and released by the LOHC. - Equipment and Facilities Engineering: Perform preliminary design and specification of all major equipment and systems.
-This covers reactors, heat exchangers, distillation columns, drums, vessels, pumps, compressors and any specialty equipment, hydrogen and toluene purification systems, and any other critical equipment in both units.
-Contractors shall size and specify equipment based on their technology, and provide general arrangement drawings, equipment datasheets, and layouts for the process units. - Integration and Utilities: Design the integration of hydrogenation and dehydrogenation units with common facilities available at respective sites.
+- Process Design: Develop the process design for the BoP for the HGP, hydrogenation and dehydrogenation units and utilities.
+This includes establishing the design basis, preparing process flow diagrams (PFDs), heat and material balances. - Equipment and Facilities Engineering: Perform preliminary design and specification of all major equipment and systems.
+This covers heat exchangers, distillation columns, drums, vessels, pumps, compressors and any specialty equipment, and any other critical equipment.
+Contractors shall size and specify equipment based on the design criteria, and provide general arrangement drawings, equipment datasheets, and layouts. - Integration and Utilities: Design the integration of common facilities available at respective sites with HGP, hydrogenation and dehydrogenation units.
 This includes all required utility systems (electric power, cooling, heating, inert gas, etc.), controls and instrumentation, safety systems (fire and gas detection, emergency shutdown systems), and any required infrastructure (such as storage for hydrogen-rich and hydrogen-lean carrier, loading/unloading facilities as applicable).
-The FEED shall ensure that the two process units are properly interfaced and that the overall facility operates safely and efficiently as a single system at each location.

-- Safety, Health, and Environment: Incorporate best-practice safety and environmental design principles.
+The FEED shall ensure that the two process units are properly interfaced and that the overall facility operates safely and efficiently as a single system at each location. - Safety, Health, and Environment: Incorporate best-practice safety and environmental design principles.
 Conduct preliminary hazard identification and operability studies (HAZID/HAZOP) during the FEED to ensure the design meets all safety requirements.
-Consider environmental controls for emissions, effluents, and waste associated with the LOHC processes (for example, any vented gases or spent catalysts) in compliance with relevant regulations and standards. - Project Deliverables Preparation: Prepare all required FEED deliverables (as detailed in Section 4) including engineering documents, drawings, specifications, and reports.
-The FEED packages developed by each contractor should be sufficient in detail and quality to enable North Atlantic to confidently assess the feasibility, obtain accurate cost estimates, and proceed to EPF roll over or EPC bidding and execution after FEED. - Coordination and Reviews: Coordinate with North Atlantic's project team for data exchange, design reviews, and interface management.
+Consider environmental controls for emissions, effluents, and waste associated with the HGP and LOHC processes (for example, any vented gases or spent catalysts) in compliance with relevant regulations and standards.

+- Project Deliverables Preparation: Prepare all required FEED deliverables (as detailed in Section 4) including engineering documents, drawings, specifications, and reports.
+The FEED packages developed by each contractor should be sufficient in detail and quality to enable North Atlantic to confidently assess the feasibility, obtain accurate cost estimates, and proceed to EPF roll over or EPC bidding and execution after FEED. - Coordination and Reviews: Coordinate with North Atlantic's project team and ISBL FEED contractors for data exchange, design reviews, and interface management.
 The contractors will participate in periodic progress reviews and a final FEED review with North Atlantic.
-Each contractor is expected to proactively identify any scope ambiguities or required project decisions and engage with North Atlantic to resolve them during the FEED phase. - Schedule and Reporting: Develop and adhere to a FEED schedule that meets North Atlantic's overall project timeline objectives.
+Contractor is expected to proactively identify any scope ambiguities or required project decisions and engage with North Atlantic to resolve them during the FEED phase. - Schedule and Reporting: Develop and adhere to a FEED schedule that meets North Atlantic's overall project timeline objectives.
 Provide regular progress reports to the North Atlantic, highlighting accomplishments, upcoming work, and any issues or risks that need attention.
 Maintain quality management throughout the FEED in line with the contractor's QA/QC procedures and North Atlantic's expectations.